cdransf/cd-11ty/src/posts/2023/road-to-madness-apple-music-charts.md

 tags: ['development', 'music', 'Eleventy', 'Apple', 'JavaScript', 'API']
 image: https://cdn.coryd.dev/blog/charlie.jpg
 ---
-I've written before about [displaying my listening data from Apple Music](/posts/2023/displaying-listening-data-from-apple-music-using-musickit/) but, recently, I've attempted to take things a bit further.<!-- excerpt -->
+I've written before about [displaying my listening data from Apple Music](https://coryd.dev/posts/2023/displaying-listening-data-from-apple-music-using-musickit/) but, recently, I've attempted to take things a bit further.<!-- excerpt -->

-The Apple Music is API is cool because it gives you data about your music, it’s not cool because well, it’s missing some things.
-It sends back a whole host of handy-dandy track metadata that you’d expect from a music service and that’s great.
-But it doesn’t provide data you’d normally expect like, well, a time stamp of when the recently played track was recently played.
+The Apple Music is API is cool because it gives you data about your music, it's not cool because well, it's missing some things.
+It sends back a whole host of handy-dandy track metadata that you'd expect from a music service and that's great.
+But it doesn't provide data you'd normally expect like, well, a time stamp of when the recently played track was recently played.

-I want an API that can act as a state of truth — what I’ve got is an API that returns tracks in the play order, but with no concrete representation of when they were actually played.
+I want an API that can act as a state of truth — what I've got is an API that returns tracks in the play order, but with no concrete representation of when they were actually played.

 Where does that leave us?
-Well, if we’re smart, that solution might look like what I ran with during my first go around.
-I call Apple’s API and iteratively page through it to aggregate a 200 track sample.
-That’s about 6-7 calls and a moving window.
+Well, if we're smart, that solution might look like what I ran with during my first go around.
+I call Apple's API and iteratively page through it to aggregate a 200 track sample.
+That's about 6-7 calls and a moving window.

 What we can achieve though, dear listener, through some inferences and external storage is a cache and — wait for it — with a more slowly moving, less capricious window.

-What we’ve got:
+What we've got:

 - The current time
 - A duration for each track

 What we can do:

-- Calculate how many tracks from Apple’s response approximate an hour of listening
+- Calculate how many tracks from Apple's response approximate an hour of listening
 - Infer time stamps by moving backwards iteratively through an hour of listening

-This isn’t canonical, it’s not definitive, but it’s what we’ve got.
+This isn't canonical, it's not definitive, but it's what we've got.

-So, we’re dealing with JSON and a static site generator.
+So, we're dealing with JSON and a static site generator.
 We want to persist our data as a cache, read it in and write out an update.
-For this I’ve elected to use Wasabi, who offer a 1:1 compatible S3 API.
+For this I've elected to use Wasabi, who offer a 1:1 compatible S3 API.
 The data structure we want to store for each track looks like this[^1]:

 ```json
 {